 What do I need?

-Previously you’d need to build your own tools with CMake and Visual Studio (or another C++ compiler if not on Windows), but luckily you don’t need to have either of those two things on your computer anymore.
-The only thing you’ll need is git and a copy of Trolddom.
+• git for the source data that you can modify.
 If you’ve never heard about git you probably need to do a quick google about it before continuing.
 I’m going to assume that you’re using a command prompt for this, but you could obviously do everything in a GUI if you wanted to.

 Getting the public repository